sequin-io/open/README.md

 ### Setup Stripe

 You'll securely connect to your Stripe data using Sequin.
-Here is a brief overview, but if you need more detail you can [read a step-by-step guide here](https://docs.sequin.io/stripe/setup).
+Here is a brief overview, but if you need more guidance, [read a step-by-step guide here](https://docs.sequin.io/stripe/setup).

 1. Create a [Sequin account](https://app.sequin.io/signup).
 2. Create a new Stripe sync and enter your Stripe credentials.
 3. **Click Create**.
-Sequin will provision a database for you on AWS and begin syncing your Stripe data.
+Sequin will provision a database for you on AWS and begin syncing your Stripe data to the `public` schema.

 > If you would prefer, you can [sync your Stripe directly to your database](https://docs.sequin.io/self-hosted).